-Children and young people may be harmful to one another in a number of ways which would be classified as peer on peer abuse.
-The purpose of this policy is to explore the many forms of peer on peer abuse and include a planned and supportive response to the issues.
-At Long Whatton we have the following policies in place that should be read in conjunction with this policy: Anti-Bullying Policy, Child Protection, safeguarding and low-level concern Policy, e-safety policy.
+Children and young people may be harmful to one another in a number of ways which would be classified as child on child abuse.
+The purpose of this policy is to explore the many forms of child on child abuse and include a planned and supportive response to the issues.
+At Long Whatton we have the following policies in place that should be read in conjunction with this policy: Anti-Bullying Policy, Child Protection, Safeguarding and Low-Level concern Policy, Online safety policy.